 Again, this is to be expected.
 As we mentioned in the intro of this article, all of these features are a part of a machine called CMMS.
 For maximum output, all parts need to be in use.

 Must have CMMS software features in 2020. and beyond

 While the tools, solutions, and workflows used in the maintenance world have drastically changed over the last 50 years, the incentives and goals have stayed the same.
 The name of the game still revolves around balancing productivity and costs, trying to answer a question: How can a maintenance department be as productive as possible with a very limited budget?

 CMMS is one of the answers to this question.
 Here are some aspects of CMMS that will continue to dominate or grow in importance through 2020. and beyond:

-- User-friendly CMMS solutions.
-As the workforce is getting older, the only way to successfully adopt new technologies is by making it simple and intuitive to use.
+User-friendly CMMS solutions.
+As the workforce is getting older, the only way to successfully adopt new technologies is by making them simple and intuitive to use.